HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/ddc/integrating_voltmx_foundry/index.md

 Ensure that the your Volt MX Foundry application is configured correctly according to [this guide](./configuring_voltmx_foundry_to_connect_to_ddc.md).

-Refer to the HCLSoftware U course [DX Integration with HCL Volt MX for Business Users](https://hclsoftwareu.hcltechsw.com/component/axs/?view=sso_config&id=3&forward=https%3A%2F%2Fhclsoftwareu.hcltechsw.com%2Fcourses%2Flesson%2F%3Fid%3D747) to learn how to more easily manage your sites and applications, as a business user.
+To learn how to manage your sites and applications as a business user, refer to the HCLSoftware U course [DX Integration with HCL Volt MX for Business Users](https://hclsoftwareu.hcltechsw.com/component/axs/?view=sso_config&id=3&forward=https%3A%2F%2Fhclsoftwareu.hcltechsw.com%2Fcourses%2Flesson%2F%3Fid%3D747).

 Refer to the HCLSoftware U course [DX Integration with HCL Volt MX for Developers](https://hclsoftwareu.hcltechsw.com/component/axs/?view=sso_config&id=3&forward=https%3A%2F%2Fhclsoftwareu.hcltechsw.com%2Fcourses%2Flesson%2F%3Fid%3D1458) to learn further customization for integration, as a developer.